 Though his efforts were obviously in vain, they weren’t exactly met with a post-Updyke level of indignation.
-And that’s the thing—no one in 1997 (at least no one interviewed by The Plainsman) really balked at the idea of discontinuing the tradition even being up for discussion, let alone a discussion started by a university employee.
-In 2013, we’re building temporary structures to roll with toilet paper.
+And that’s the thing—no one in 1997 (at least no one interviewed by The Plainsman) seemed all that bothered by a university employee floating the idea of discontinuing the tradition even being up for discussion, let alone a discussion started by a university employee.
+(Sixteen years later, we had to build temporary rolling structures.)

 The only person who seemed to really get his dander up was Jeremiah Bride, a junior in aviation management, who said, “If they take Toomer’s Corner away from us, we’ll roll facilities.”

-Auburn City officials were supportive of rolling Toomer’s—“it’s a tradition,” it generated “goodwill for the community and the university,” it was “good, clean fun.”
+Auburn city officials were supportive of rolling Toomer’s, calling the tradition “good, clean fun” that generated “goodwill for the community and the university.”

 But from the article, you almost get the sense that Crawford’s objections were more a principled stand against litter than a call for fiscal conservatism.

 “If you had a party, you’d clean up afterwards wouldn’t you?
 Toomer’s is a party.
 Clean up after yourself,” he said.

 “But it’s human nature, as long as someone else is cleaning it up, it’s okay.
 Some people like it clean, some don’t.”